Kevinpgalligan/hidl/README.md

 ### Dumping brainstorming
 A nice metric: how many events per cycle are being executed.

-Another cool idea: calculate the 'breath' of the circuit graph, what's the longest number of cycles it could take a signal to propagate from 1 end to another?
+Another cool idea: calculate the 'breadth' of the circuit graph, what's the longest number of cycles it could take a signal to propagate from 1 end to another?

 Nodes are gates, edges are inputs/outputs, weights on edges are the prop delay.